-And I can’t wait to help you with that!
-Here are a few ideas that you can do straight from your couch (without ever having to change out of your leggings).
+In this post, I’m going to share a few ideas that you can do straight from your couch (without ever having to change out of your leggings).

-However, it can be an easy way to make a few extra bucks in your spare time (#treatyoself).
+However, it can be an easy way to make a few extra bucks in your spare time.